ibm-cloud-docs/Cloudant/tutorials/use-dashboard.md

     The New Document window opens.

-2. Copy the following sample text and replace the existing text in the new document.<br>
+2. Copy the following sample text and replace the existing text in the new document.
     Use the following sample text for document 1:

     ```json